‘Teen Mom 2’ Leah Messer Slammed By Former Husband Jeremy Calvert For Reportedly Making Him Look Bad

 Leah Messer and Jeremy Calvert were involved in another editing dispute early last year after they were seen sitting down for a post-divorce dinner, during which Messer seemed to be alone in her efforts to get back together with her former partner.
 As they enjoyed a night out, Leah Messer spoke of her former marriage to Calvert and admitted that she struggled personally during their relationship.

-Towards the end of the relationship, Leah Messer was targeted with allegations of an affair and drug use and while she denied those claims, Calvert ultimately called her out on Twitter for a relationship with Robbie Kidd and announced plans for divorce.
+Towards the end of the relationship, Leah Messer was targeted with allegations of an affair and drug use, and while she denied those claims, Calvert ultimately called her out on Twitter for a relationship with Robbie Kidd and announced plans for divorce.
 Then, once they met for dinner after their divorce was finalized, Leah Messer expressed her regrets and made an effort to look towards the future.
 Meanwhile, Jeremy Calvert appeared uninterested in the idea.

 After the episode aired, Leah Messer took to Twitter, where she said her feelings towards Calvert were mutual and labeled Teen Mom 2 a “fake a**” show.